robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 5. Modify the SSH inbound rule to only allow access from your current IP Address (http://www.whatsmyip.org/)

-### Revoke All Sessions
+### Revoke the IAM Role Active Sessions

-Now that the attacker can’t SSH into the compromised machine, we need to rotate the keys and disable their permissions.
+Now that the attacker can’t SSH into the compromised machine, we need to rotate the AWS IAM credentials and disable their permissions.
 Before we do that though, let’s revoke all accesses held by the previous credentials.

-14. Browse to the IAM console
+1. Browse to the [AWS IAM](https://console.aws.amazon.com/iam/home?region=us-west-2) console
-15. Click Roles and find the role threat-detection-wksp-compromised-ec2 (this is the role attached to the compromised instance)
+2. Click **Roles** and the **threat-detection-wksp-compromised-ec2** (this is the role attached to the compromised instance) Role.
-16. Click on the Revoke sessions tab
+3. Click on the **Revoke sessions** tab.
+4. Click on **Revoke active sessions**.
-17. Click on Revoke active sessions, click the check box and then click Revoke active sessions.
-(Ca)
+5. Click the acknowledgement **check box** and then click **Revoke active sessions**.

 ### Restart Instance to Rotate Credentials